chris-townsend/where-next/TESTING.md

 *[As a User, I can keep scrolling through my feed of posts which load automatically, so that I don't have to change pages](https://github.com/chris-townsend/where-next/issues/26)*

+- React infinite scroll has been implemented to improve the user experience of navigating through the app.
+Instead of having to load a new page for more posts, users can simply scroll down to view more content.
+This not only saves time but also makes the app feel more seamless and intuitive.

 ![Posts infinite scroll](src/docs/testing/user-testing/posts-infinite-scroll.webp)

 *[As a User, I can contact the site owner so that I can request any information that I might need](https://github.com/chris-townsend/where-next/issues/28)*

+- A contact page has been implemented to allow authenticated users to send messages to the backend.
+Users can provide feedback, report issues, or make inquiries about the app's features and functionalities.
+A notification is displayed to the user when they successfully send a message with valid data.

 ![Contact page](src/docs/testing/user-testing/contact-page.webp)
 ![Contact page buttons](src/docs/testing/user-testing/contact-page-btn.webp)